phpspec/phpspec2-site/README.md

 ## reStructuredText

-The phpspec docs are written using reStructuredText.
+The phpspec site is written using reStructuredText.

 > reStructuredText is an easy-to-read, what-you-see-is-what-you-get plaintext markup syntax and parser system.